aidank1234/BadgerBytesClient/README.md

 Run ```npm start``` to start the application on port 3000

+If you try to compile and run into issues with DatePicker dependencies, run the command ```npm install date-fns --save``` and try to compile again

 Go to ```http://localhost:3000/signupadmin``` to get to the first page of the application for admins

 Go to ```http://localhost:3000/signupstaff``` to get to the first page of the application for staff